 The WSDOT PDM Review Task Force reviewed the information from WSDOT and asked a number of questions during the meetings.
-The majority of the Task Force determined that design-bid-build is the correct delivery method for this project.
+The Task Force determined that design-bid-build is the correct delivery method for this project.
 CPARB has accepted this determination.
-The determination
+The determination from the Task Force was not unanimous.
+Seven members of the Task Force voted in favor of the determination, and two voted against.
+The rationale for the votes was stated in the meeting as follows:

-Votes in favor of Design-Bid-Build:
+Votes in favor of design-bid-build:

 - The funding for the project is a limiting factor on being able to use design-build.
 Because the projects are interrelated, design-build work best if the project were a single project instead of four; however, design-build projects require that the funding be obligated up front, and the funding for this project will not be obligated in full for a while. - The community engagement process has been going on for a long time and has taken significant effort to establish trust.
 Altering the delivery method to design-build might have significant impacts on the decisions made during the community engagement process.
 In addition, the opportunities for innovation are stifled by the decisions made through the community engagement process such that there is very little additional innovation remaining at this time. - Although PDB and GC/CM would allow for better incorporation of community input, the stakeholder input has already been received, and the community is ready to see the project built.
 In addition, WSDOT's Eastern Region does not have the quantity of projects that would justify staffing an office to administer GC/CM or PDB.
-WSDOT as a whole does not have sufficient experience with GC/CM and using it on these projects would require development of the processes and contracts to be able to use the delivery method. - Design-Build might have been a potential delivery method choice for this project, but the design is at a level of completion that would minimize the benefits of that method when considering the timeframe to "convert" from DBB to DB
+WSDOT as a whole does not have sufficient experience with GC/CM, and using it on these projects would require development of the processes and contracts to be able to use the delivery method. - Had CPARB been consulted earlier in the process, design-build might have been a good delivery method for this project, but it appears that WSDOT has progressed the project too far to change the delivery method at this point.